isomorfisma/isomorfisma/README.md

 # hi, i'm michael
 **Computer Science student @PadjadjaranUniversity**

-I like to play around with backend & infrastructures.
+I like to play around with backend & learn about infrastructures.

 Get to know me more!
 **[isomorfisma.github.io](https://isomorfisma.github.io)**